Medtronic (MDT) Received its Third Buy in a Row

-After Needham and Wells Fargo gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Steven Lichtman assigned a Buy rating to Medtronic today and set a price target of $131.00.
-The company’s shares closed last Thursday at $95.88.
+After Oppenheimer and Wells Fargo gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Michael Matson reiterated a Buy rating on Medtronic today and set a price target of $113.00.
+The company’s shares closed last Thursday at $95.42.

-According to TipRanks.com, Lichtman is a 1-star analyst with an average return of -3.0% and a 50.8% success rate.
-Lichtman covers the Healthcare sector, focusing on stocks such as Helius Medical Technologies, Zimmer Biomet Holdings, and Merit Medical Systems.
+According to TipRanks.com, Matson is a 5-star analyst with an average return of 6.7% and a 58.0% success rate.
+Matson covers the Healthcare sector, focusing on stocks such as Axonics Modulation Technologies, Cardiovascular Systems, and Zimmer Biomet Holdings.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Medtronic with a $110.80 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Medtronic with a $110.80 average price target, which is a 16.5% upside from current levels.
+In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $131.00 price target.

 See today’s analyst top recommended stocks >>